JustHoward0807/University-of-Utah-Class-Notes/CS6014/ Cryptography/README.md

 56 bits is too small for a key.
 EFF built a DES cracker in the 90's

+> Additional notes from chatGPT:
+> DES is vulnerable to brute-force attacks.

 ### 3 DES

 (Lecture only talk not detail)